By Mike Frisch

 I start my fishing moving down the weedline using the search method just described.
 Once a school has been found, and some have been caught, often the action slows.
 When that happens, I break out a jig-worm combination (“destroy”) in an effort to trigger more bites.

-The Impulse Dip-Stick Worm is my favorite stick worm as it features the Impulse scent and flavor formula that bass seem to love.
-Dark worm colors seem to be the best, with the green pumpkin, camo, and June bug patterns being my favorite Dip-Stick colors.
+The soft plastic stick baits in dark worm colors seem to be the best, with the green pumpkin, camo, and June bug patterns being my favorite Dip-Stick colors.
 As always, the only sure way to find the color the fish prefer on any given day is to experiment.

 Moving down the weedline and finding largemouth bass with a preference for eating is one of my favorite summer activities, and “search & destroy” is a productive way to do just that.
 Using the tips just provided regarding this technique can probably help you find summer weedline success as well!

-As always, good luck on the water and remember to include a youngster in your next outdoors adventure!
+As always, good luck on the water, and remember to include a youngster in your next outdoor adventure!

 Mike Frisch co-hosts the popular Fishing the Midwest TV series and is a veteran western Minnesota fishing guide.
 Learn more by visiting www.fishingthemidwest.com or by “liking” Fishing the Midwest on Facebook.